Emergency Dentist — Lawrenceburg, IN

 Not all dental injuries and accidents can be avoided.
 However, you can help reduce the risk of a dental emergency by taking certain precautions ahead of time.
 While this includes seeing us twice a year for routine checkups and cleanings, it’s far from the only thing you can do to prevent dental emergencies in Lawrenceburg.
 Here are five simple steps you can take to maintain a healthy, pain-free smile for years to come!

-Visit Us for Regular Dental Checkups
+Visit Us for Regular Checkups

 At this very moment, you might have an oral health issue that could lead to an emergency without your even knowing it!
 Cavities and gum disease are particularly notorious for showing no symptoms at all in the early stages, but worsening to the point of severe pain later on.
 Luckily, our dentists can stop these problems in their tracks if you visit us twice a year for regular dental checkups.
 We’ll examine your mouth and treat any potential signs of emergencies early on, saving you a great deal of time and money.

-Keep a Clean Mouth at Home
+Keep a Sparkling, Strong Smile at Home

 To reduce your risk of tooth decay and infections even further, you should brush your teeth twice daily and floss at least once per day.
 We highly suggest using a toothpaste that contains fluoride, as this mineral strengthens your teeth against cavity-causing bacteria.
 Make sure to spend two full minutes brushing and clean the surfaces of every single tooth.